 The Epidemiology and Translational Science PhD program is a three to five year course of study for individuals wishing to pursue independent research careers.
-Applicants are expected to have completed training at the master’s level in epidemiology, public health, or related quantitative research fields prior to entering the program.
+Incoming students have typically completed training at the master’s level in epidemiology, public health, or related quantitative research fields prior to entering the program.
 Students are trained in the most advanced methods for studying disease etiology and prevention; for evaluating diagnostic tests and treatment efficacy in clinical settings; and for implementing evidence-based approaches in clinical practice and population health.

 The Department of Epidemiology and Biostatistics at UCSF is the largest of its kind in the ten-campus UC system in terms of full-time primary faculty and number of affiliated faculty.
 Epidemiology serves as a key discipline — an “epicenter” in team science and in problem-based learning, bridging basic and population sciences.
 It serves translational science with a critical perspective on population health and provides instruction on research methods that move basic scientific discoveries to practical clinical applications.

 The program has over 60 primary faculty members in the Department of Epidemiology and Biostatistics and 84 affiliated faculty from other UCSF departments as well as from other institutions and organizations throughout the San Francisco Bay Area and the around the country.
 Affiliated faculty are associated with departments including general and internal medicine, cardiovascular medicine, pediatrics, psychiatry, obstetrics and gynecology, neurology, nursing, clinical pharmacy, biopharmaceutical sciences, radiology, and dentistry.

 aging (including cardiovascular disease, musculoskeletal disease, and dementia/brain aging)